1991-glitch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -- reference = olleh hello sets the mode of the file hello the same as olles mode
+chmod -R ugo + X . to add  executive permission to sub dir of the current dir for the owner group owner and all other users